William Ranney: Death and legacy

 Ranney converted to Catholicism during the last days of his life.
-He died of tuberculosis at his West Hoboken home on November 18, 1857, at the age of 44.
+He died of tuberculosis at his West Hoboken home on November 18, 1857, aged 44.
 Ranney's funeral took place at Saint Mary's Roman Catholic Church in Hoboken, and was attended by fellow painter Charles Loring Elliott.
 Ranney was buried in Bergen Cemetery.

 The following year, the Ranney Fund put on an exhibition and sale in New York in order to raise money for Margaret Ranney and her two sons.
 Friend and patron, noted New York attorney James T. Brady gave a lecture on American art to help defray expenses of the Exhibition.
 Some of Ranney's works were exhibited at the National Academy of Design, and many of Ranney's fellow artists, including George Inness, Jasper Francis Cropsey and Asher Brown Durand, donated paintings for this effort, helping to raise over $7000.
 Some of the money was used to pay a lien on Ranney's house.

 Ranney is regarded as one of the most important pre-Civil War American painters, and his paintings are highly prized by Western and early American art collectors.
 Sixty percent of his paintings are in museums such as the Boston Museum of Fine Arts.
 His work can also be viewed at the Corcoran Art Gallery in Washington, DC; the Thomas Gilcrease Institute of American History and Art in Tulsa, Oklahoma; the Buffalo Bill Historical Center in Cody, Wyoming; and the Archer M. Huntington Art Gallery in Austin, Texas.

 Ranney's great-grandson, Ranney Moran, wrote the prologue for the 2006 book, Forging an American Identity: The Art of William Ranney.

 On September 18, 2010, Union City, New Jersey dedicated a historical marker identifying the site of Ranney's former estate at 1215 Palisade Avenue.